Lhasa: Culture

-Music and dance

 There are some night spots that feature cabaret acts in which performers sing in Chinese, Tibetan, and English.
 Dancers wear traditional Tibetan costume with long flowing cloth extending from their arms.
 There are a number of small bars that feature live music, although they typically have limited drink menus and cater mostly to foreign tourists.

+Duihuan (སྟོད་གཞས་) is a local form of music and dance in Tibet.
+While the traditional Dui Huan in Tibet has only one instrument, the Dui Huan in Lhasa has four instruments: in addition to the Zainianqin and the Yangqin, there are the Jinghu, the bamboo flute, and the stringed bells that are specially used for playing the rhythm.
+Together with the singing, they play, pull, strum and sing.

 Education

-There are 2 universities of Tibet University and Tibet Tibetan Medical University and 3 special colleges of Lhasa Teachers College, Tibet Police College and Tibet Vocational and Technical College in the Lhasa city.
+There are two universities of Tibet University and Tibet Tibetan Medical University and 3 special colleges of Lhasa Teachers College, Tibet Police College and Tibet Vocational and Technical College in the Lhasa city.

 Tibet University (Tibetan: བོད་ལྗོངས་སློབ་གྲྭ་ཆེན་མོ་) is the main university of Tibet Autonomous Region.
 Its campus is located in Chengguan District, Lhasa, east of the city-centre.
 A forerunner was created in 1952 and the university was officially established in 1985, funded by the Chinese government.
 About 8000 students are enrolled at the university.
 Tibet University is a comprehensive university with the highest academic level in Tibet Autonomous Region.
-It is a member of the prestigious Project 211, and is sponsored under the Double First Class Disciplines initiative.
+It is a member of the prestigious Project 211, and is sponsored under the Double First-Class Construction initiative.